C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 Knowledge and Understanding

-• The student knows the blocks of block-based programming software and understands how they work.
+• The student knows and understands blocks of code for a block-based program.

 • The student understands the effect of the negative sign on the location of a number on a number line.